Shannon-Watts/fake_news_ML/README.md

 ## Models: 6 Binary Classification models
 We chose 6 machine learning algorithms best suited for Binary Classification problems to find the best model for predicting Fake New.
 This required an additonal preprocessing step: vectorisation - we used CountVectoriser.

-Result: SVC() has the best score of all the models we tested.
+Result: SVM has the best score of all the models we tested.
+Support Vector Machine are very effective as a machine learning model with classification and regression problems.
+It also has low error rates - typically lower than Nueral Network models.

 ![image](https://user-images.githubusercontent.com/100214297/186531513-631f22e4-cbb4-482f-935e-04dfa4271c05.png)